hibana2077/2023DS_spring/question/string/string!string!string!.md

 ## Question

-Dr.Lu is NTTU professor, he is very busy, so he wants to know how many students are in his class.
+Dr.Lee is NTTU professor, he is very busy, so he wants to know how many students are in his class.
 He has a list of students' name, but he doesn't know how many students are in his class.
 He wants to know how many students are in his class, so he asks you to write a program to help him.

 Now you are given a list of students' name, and you need to count how many students are in his class.